-Matthew Moonen

-- Political Party: Democrat
+Matthew Moonen Political Party: Democrat

-- Currently lives in Portland
+Currently lives in Portland

-- Background: Rep. Matt Moonen is serving his fourth term in the Maine House of Representatives.
+0 Background: Rep. Matt Moonen is serving his fourth term in the Maine House of Representatives.
 He has served as House chair of the Joint Standing Committee on Judiciary and as a member of the Taxation Committee.
-Matt is a longtime leader in progressive politics in Maine, and currently serves as the Executive Director of EqualityMaine.
+Matt is a longtime leader in

+190 progressive politics in Maine, and currently serves as the Executive Director of EqualityMaine.

-- Issues
+• Issues

-- o Economy
+Contraction of the second o Economy

-- o Equality and Justice
+Equality and Justice

-- LGBTQ Rights
+LGBTQ Rights